josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 It no longer matters what this was all about at that point, or whether you were originally right or not. _You are irreversibly the bad guy now_.

-## If Matt cares about WordPress, he should step down immediately
+## If Matt cares about WordPress, he should step down immediately.
+And if Matt won't step down, he should be removed.

 <CalloutPlusQuote>